 Most foreign universities require you to have a GMAT score for admission.
 As the admission criteria consist of the GMAT score, you simply cannot do without it.
 So, if you are looking to study in a B-school abroad, GMAT is a necessity.
 As a benefit, you will also get to explore a lot of foreign cultures.

-Studying in an international University does not only provide you with a very precious educational degree, but it also gives you the experience of living in a completely different culture and country.
+Studying at an international University does not only provide you with a very precious educational degree, but it also gives you the experience of living in a completely different culture and country.
 This will expand your horizons and improve your management skills to manage people from all around the world.

 - Flexible Validity